 In the following alternative topology, the CUSTOMER-PROVIDER Semantic Discovery Agreement (SDA) are reversed:

+Figure 12-33 – Pre-condition topology for alternative flow

 A possible “trace” of the Semantic Discovery Routing Protocol (SDRP), again inspired to [2] and [3] proceeds as in clause 12.20.6, excepting for the following caveat.

 Caveat.
 When A down-forwards to B, it expects that B should respect the provider-customer Semantic Discovery Agreement (SDA) with A (e.g. B should acknowledge A. This is not intuitive since B does a favour to A and acknowledge A).
 When B side-forwards to C, it expects that B and C have a common Semantic Discovery Agreement (SDA) and, as such, they not acknowledge it each other.
 When C up-forwards to D, it expects that C and D have a common Semantic Discovery Agreement (SDA) (e.g. C should acknowledge D).
 This is not intuitive since C does a favour to D and acknowledges D).